OGRECave/ogre/Docs/src/tutorials/setup.md

 ### resources.cfg

 This file contains a list of the directories %Ogre will use to search for resources.
 Resources include scripts, meshes, textures, GUI layouts, and others.
-You can also use both absolute and relative paths in this file, but you still cannot use environment variables. %Ogre will **not** search subdirectories, so you have to manually enter them.
+You can also use both absolute and relative paths in this file, but you still cannot use environment variables.
+Relative paths are resolved relative to the location of @c resources.cfg. %Ogre will **not** search subdirectories, so you have to manually enter them.
 Here is an example:

 ```
 [General]